daniel-lanciana/paxos-challenges/README.md

 3. Increment counter and call self
 4. Stop when all Xs are 1s

-A less obvious choice as we know the length of the input, but slightly cleaner.
-Still need to iterate and record the positions of wildcards to allow for positional substitutions.
+- A less obvious choice as we know the length of the input, but slightly cleaner
+- Still need to iterate and record the positions of wildcards to allow for positional substitutions
+- Crashes for 15+ wildcards with `SystemStackError: stack level too deep`

-Implemented recursion in a **recursive** branch.
+Implemented in the **recursive** branch.

 ### Design